Pandalungan: History

 On 2 March 2025, the Pandalungan train received A Priority tourist train by PT KAI.

-This train set consists of eight executive class passenger cars, one Priority tourist car, one executive class dining car, and one power train.
+This train set consists of eight executive class passenger cars, one Priority tourist car, one executive class dining car, and one power car.

-Upon arrival in Jakarta, this Pandalungan train set will be used for the Parahyangan that service on the Gambir-Bandung route and vice versa.
+Upon arrival in Jakarta, the Pandalungan train set will be used for the 137-138 Parahyangan that service on the Gambir-Bandung and vice versa.

+On 18 June 2026, the Pandalungan train with morning schedule officially released as "Pandalungan 2" train by Kereta Api Indonesia because the passenger trains want to Jember for morning schedule.

 List of the Station

 On 1 February 2025 following of the enactment of new train travel chart 2025, the Pandalungan train serving with the Priority Tourist class since 2 March 2025.